Ken Louko Fly Fishing(from Bug Eaters to Meat Eaters)

 Even more recently, a form of casting called Micro Skagit Casting, pioneered by fly line designers and experts, Ed Ward and Jerry French, has been introduced for the Trout and Smallmouth world using both Single Hand rods and Two-Handed Switch rods.
 The company that is bringing us this new technology is Olympic Peninsula Skagit Tactics (OPST).
 Now, even small Trout and Smallmouth streams can be easily fished with a lot less effort.
 This capability uses the Commando line system.
 Similar set ups can take place with Rio and Airflo products; but, OPST set ups can be implemented even on very short single hand rods (7’-6" feet +) and two-handed Trout Speys.

-Spey Casting Instruction takes place any time during the year, weather permitting (not offered during the Summer months in GA; but, is available in the Finger Lakes Region of Upstate New York during the Summer months).
+Spey Casting Instruction takes place any time during the year, weather permitting (not offered during the Summer months in GA; but, is available in the Finger Lakes Region of Upstate New York during the Summer months with an advance reservation).

 Boots, waders, a wading belt, and polarized sunglasses are required and must be provided by the participant.
 A fishing license is also required.
 On-water practice is key to mastering all Two Handed Casting techniques.